Enosh2527/playmax-site/README.md

    );
    ```

    The app stores script files and folders in this table.
 Files are base64 encoded and remain lightweight enough for Supabase's free limits.
+The `allowed_emails` table keeps your access list in sync across devices so anyone you approve from the Admin Control Room can register and start uploading straight away.
 3. Open **Project Settings → API** and copy the **Project URL** and **anon public key**.
 4. Create a `.env.local` file with those values so the front-end can talk to your project.
 You can paste the API URL, the dashboard URL, or just the project ref — the app normalises each format automatically: